Massive photons: an infrared regularization scheme for lattice QCD+QED

 We can estimate the parameter $\alpha_{d-u}$ from the LQCD determination of the $m_d - m_u$ contribution to the nucleon mass splitting~\cite{Beane:2006fk,Blum:2010ym,Horsley:2012fw,deDivitiis:2013xla,Borsanyi:2013lga,Borsanyi:2014jba,Walker-Loud:2014iea} and find $\Delta m_{p-n}/\bar m_n \lesssim 0.0002$.
-In both cases, mistuning is a potentially sizable correction to our results, which affects both the $m_\gamma\neq0$ and $m_\gamma=0$ determinations.
-More precise quark mass tuning is required for practical applications, but is not needed in the present proof-of-principle study.
+In both cases, mistuning is a potentially sizable correction to our results, which affects both the $\textrm{QED}_{TL}$ and $\textrm{QED}_{M}$ determinations.
+Although a precise quark mass tuning is required for practical applications, it is not needed in the present proof-of-principle study~\footnote{An additional mistuning effect arises because of the $T$-dependence of quark masses in $\textrm{QED}_{TL}$~\cite{Borsanyi:2014jba}.
+Addressing this is required for practical applications, or could be eliminated by using the $\textrm{QED}_{L}$ formulation.}.